Posts Tagged ‘Cellular respiration diagram’

 Diagram of three stages of cellular respiration:

-In general, the food molecule glucose (derived from carbohydrates) is used as metabolic fuel in different stages cellular respiration, but amino acids (derived from proteins) and fatty acids (derived from fats) can also be used as metabolic fuels when stored glucose in our body become depleted.
+In general, the food molecule glucose (derived from carbohydrates) is used as metabolic fuel in different stages of cellular respiration, but amino acids (derived from proteins) and fatty acids (derived from fats) can also be used as metabolic fuels when stored glucose in our body become depleted.

 Fats are stored in the adipose tissue as triglycerides.
 When the principle fuel molecule glucose is depleted and energy needed, triglycerides are degraded into glycerol and fatty acids.
 Glycerol is converted into dihydroxyacetone phosphate (one of intermediates of glycolysis) and enters into the first stage of cellular respiration.
 Fatty acids are oxidized by the process of β-oxidation producing acetyl CoA that enters into second stage of cellular respiration (citric acid cycle).